pixie-io/docs.px.dev/content/en/05-use-case-tutorials/database-query-profiling.md

 4. Scroll to the last column of the table to see latency data for the individual requests.

 5. Click on the `LATENCY` column title to sort the table by descending latency.

+## Related Scripts

+This tutorial demonstrated a few of Pixie's [community scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts).
+For more insight into your database queries, check out the following scripts:

+- [`pxbeta/service_endpoints`](http://work.withpixie.ai/script=pxbeta/service_endpoints) shows an overview of the endpoints for a service, summarizing their request statistics.
+Click on any endpoint in the top left "Endpoints" table to see statistics only for that particular endpoint.

+- [`px/services`](http://work.withpixie.ai/script/services) shows an overview of the services in a namespace, summarizing their request statistics.

+- [`px/service_stats`](http://work.withpixie.ai/script/service_stats) shows service latency, error rate and throughput along with a service map and list of incoming and outgoing network traffic.

+- [`px/service_edge_stats`](http://work.withpixie.ai/script/service_edge_stats) shows service latency, error rate and throughput according to another service.